biojppm/rapidyaml/README.md

     because this may cost up to 10% in processing time.
   * `RYML_DEFAULT_CALLBACKS=ON/OFF`.
 Enable/disable ryml's default
     implementation of error and allocation callbacks.
 Defaults to `ON`.
+  * `RYML_DEFAULT_CALLBACK_USES_EXCEPTIONS=ON/OFF` - Enable/disable
+    the same-named macro, which will make the default error handler provided by ryml throw a `std::runtime_error` exception.
+  * `RYML_USE_ASSERT` - enable assertions in the code regardless of build type.
+This is disabled by default.
+Failed assertions will trigger a call to the error callback.
   * `RYML_STANDALONE=ON/OFF`. ryml uses
     [c4core](https://github.com/biojppm/c4core), a C++ library with low-level
     multi-platform utilities for C++.
 When `RYML_STANDALONE=ON`, c4core is